kjzarbock/music-kitty/README.md

 - **Product Catalog**: Browse through a variety of products.
 - **Reservations**: Book your visit to the cafe.
 - **Adoption Requests**: Interested in adopting?
 Send a request.
-- **Staff Management**: Add or edit cat details, manage products, and handle reservations and adoption requests.
+- **Staff Management**: Add or edit cat details, manage products, and handle reservations, staff status and adoption requests.

 ## Prerequisites